 - memory flashbacks

 - dream-like events

 For recurring seizures, doctors usually prescribe anti-convulsants as the first line of treatment.

 If a seizure happens because of an infection, high blood sugar, or a tumor, for example, the doctor will treat the underlying cause.

-Medications for seizures include:
+Medication options for seizures include:

 - carbamazepine (Tegretol)

 - clobazam (Onfi)

 - carbamazepine levetiracetam (Keppra)